benjaminion/upgrading-ethereum-book/src/book.md

 I'm not going to pretend that I understand this fully - it seems very far from intuitive, and its correctness far from obvious[^fn-fc-fv].
 For now I will quote some explanation that Aditya shared with me directly.

-[^fn-fc-fv]: Some evidence for how challenging the fork choice is to reason about is provided by the [formal proofs of correctness](https://docs.google.com/document/d/1PnhDMij6w_fjLGicSF-I9sQcSWgaj5fjtGlRPIgYnVA/edit) created by Roberto Saltini and team at ConsenSys.
+[^fn-fc-fv]: Some evidence for how challenging the fork choice is to reason about is provided by the [formal proofs of correctness](https://docs.google.com/document/d/1PnhDMij6w_fjLGicSF-I9sQcSWgaj5fjtGlRPIgYnVA/edit) created by Roberto Saltini and team at Consensys.
 [One of the proofs alone](https://docs.google.com/document/d/1V0sabk-DKnIl3BKgt-GkEFSFq-K-Ie8gmuezHRnVn0c/edit#) is 28 pages long when printed.

 > The `correct_justified` condition ensures that:
 > (a) we pick a head block that has a "good" justification in its chain, and